 The tolt is apparently so smooth that there is an entire activity called the beer tolt dedicated to showcasing this.
 During a beer tolt, someone is holding an entire pint of beer while the horse is tolting and it is said that not one drop will be spilt.

 Where to Travel in August 2023

 Mid to late August is when Icelanders start waving goodbye to summer, but you can still experience weather of up to 13 degrees and everyone is milking the daylight for all its worth.
 Some of the things you can do that make Iceland the best place to travel to in 2023 during August is the following:

 Make a Road Trip Out of Your Travels

 One of the best ways to see and experience everything this fascinating island has to offer is by taking a road trip.
-Just remember to book your rental vehicle well in advance as things get quite busy during the summer months.
+Just remember to book your rental car in Iceland well in advance, as things get quite busy during the summer months.
 Some of the most popular routes include:

 Ring Road 1